 Can I do my own Encoding?

-Yes, you can encode a tag/product with an NFC enabled mobile phone or any one of numerous other contactless devices.
-It’s simple and quick, using a free app such as TagWriter.
-However, if you have more than a handful of tags/products to encode, this approach could quickly prove to be excessively tedious and time-consuming!
+Yes, you can encode a Tag/Product with an NFC enabled smartphone or some other types of NFC Readers/Writers.
+It’s simple and quick, using a free app such as TagWriter on an Android smartphone.
+However, if you have more than a handful of Tags/Products to encode, this approach could quickly prove to be excessively tedious and time-consuming!

-A much better option is to take advantage of the bulk encoding services of NFC Direct.
-We offer a fast and reliable tag/product encoding service, we can process hundreds of thousands per day – and we guarantee adherence to the NFC Forum standards.
-We also offer variable encoding, whereby you can have different data on each of your tags/products – for example, to refer to different products or locations.
+A much better option is to take advantage of the bulk encoding services here at NFC Direct.
+We offer a fast and reliable Tag/Product encoding service, we can process hundreds of thousands per day – and we guarantee adherence to the NFC Forum standards.
+We also offer Variable Encoding, whereby you can have different data on each of your Tags/Products – for example, to refer to different products or locations.

 Yes – but you can easily prevent this with locking.
-You can overwrite an unlocked tag/product encoding as many times as you like, but if you want to ensure that no one can tamper with the data, you can also lock your tags/products.
+You can overwrite an unlocked Tag/Product as many times as you like, but if you want to ensure that no one can change or remove the data, you can lock your Tags/Products.

-Both rewriting and locking (also called protecting) can be performed using the same contactless devices and apps.
+Both rewriting and locking (also called protecting) can be performed using the same NFC enabled smartphone or NFC Reader/Writer.
 However, take care with locking – it’s very secure and it’s strictly a one-way process.
-You can never rewrite a locked tag/product!
+You can never rewrite a locked Tag/Product!

-The essential thing to remember is that unlocked tags/products can be overwritten by anybody; locked tags/products can be overwritten by nobody.
+The essential thing to remember is that unlocked Tags/Products can be overwritten by anybody; locked Tags/Products can be overwritten by nobody.
+We strongly recommend choosing to lock them if your NFC project is consumer facing.

 Encoding with NFC Direct

-There are two options for submitting the encoding data to us – either by typing or pasting it into the ‘encoding data’ box on the product page, or by completing and uploading our simple data template spreadsheet.
-You will also need to specify whether your tags/products should be locked or unlocked.
+The option for submitting the encoding data to us is by completing and uploading our simple data template spreadsheet.
+You will also need to specify whether your Tags/Products should be locked or unlocked.

 Completing the template couldn’t be easier: